Skip to content

 Automation

-For those who have a plethora of custom dashboards or navigation items there is also a way to automate the migration of these urls.
-There is an API endpoint in Icinga DB Web that the very same widget from above utilizes:
+For those who integrate Icinga Web into e.g. custom dashboards, there is also a way to automate the migration of urls.
+An API endpoint in Icinga DB Web allows for this:

 /icingaweb2/icingadb/migrate/monitoring-url

 If you POST a JSON list there, you’ll get a JSON list back with the transformed urls in it.
-The returned list is ordered the same and any not recognized url is left unchanged:
+The returned list is ordered the same and any unrecognized url is left unchanged:

 Input: